Repurpose a Lateral Filing Cabinet into a Tool Chest Dresser

 Have you ever wondered how to redo or repurpose a piece of furniture from a thrift store?

-In this post we will give you the inspiration you need to bring new life into your flea market find.
+Today we will give you the inspiration you need to bring new life into your flea market find.

 Upcycling can be easy with these creative ideas and tips.